 - 1. Check the fluid level in the reservoir.
 It should be between the MIN and MAX range.
 Do not add fluid if the level is within this range. - 2.
 If the fluid level is low.
 Add fluid to bring fluid level up to be between the MIN and MAX range. - 3.
 Start the engine. - 4.
 While the engine idles, turn the steering wheel left and right several times. - 5.
 Turn the engine off. - 6.
 Recheck the fluid level in the reservoir.
 Do not add fluid if the level is between the MIN and MAX range. - 7.
 If the fluid is low, add fluid in small amounts, continuously checking the level until it is between the MIN and MAX range.
+Refer to Maintenance Products Specifications and Capacities in this chapter for the proper fluid type.
 Be sure to put the cap back on the reservoir.